tobyatgithub/Three-Easy-Pieces-Of-Computer-System/README.md

 - (policy) round robin /time-slicing: instead of running jobs to completion, RR runs a job for a time slice (sometimes called a scheduling quantum) and then switches to the next job in the run queue. (make scheduling quantum big to reduce the context-switching cost.)

-### Chapter 8 The Multi-level feedback queue
+## Chapter 8 The Multi-level feedback queue
+---
+> Here we extend the content from last chapter... after seeing the crux and some basic strategies of CPU scheduling, now we look into multi-level feedback queue (MLFQ), which essentially is a hyber strategy, and investigate how MLFQ can help us do better.

-Crux of "How to schedule without perfect knowledge?"

-> Given that we in general do not know anything about a process, how can we build a scheduler to achivev these goals?
+Crux of "How to schedule without perfect knowledge?": Given that we in general do not know anything about a process, how can we build a scheduler to achivev these goals?
 How can the scheduler learn, as the system runs, the characteristics of the jobs it is running, and thus make better scheduling decisions? (\*esp. without a priori knowledge of job length?)

 - There are two overall goals for MLFQ: 1. optimize turnaround time (~shorter jobs first); 2. minimize response time (~ Round Robin).